mrmarbles/stringrouter/README.md

 var router = stringrouter.getInstance();

-router.bindPattern('do {something}');
+router.bindPattern('/do/{something}');
 ```

-The above pattern is indicating that anything succeeding `do ` will be considered a variable, and match
+The above pattern is indicating that anything succeeding `/do/..` will be considered a variable, and match
 the pattern.
 The name you give your variable is important, as it will be provided to the `dispatch()` function as an object literal
 with properties whose values represent the value of the URL variables;